 I do not believe so.
 We all have a sense of what is plausible, and as long as the fantasy elements are not utter chaos, science helps maintain the layer of plausibility.
-In our first novel, Forest of Lost Secrets, scientific concerns do not play a big part.
+In my first novel, Forest of Lost Secrets, scientific concerns do not play a big part.
 Magical elixirs do not obey the modern laws of science.
 The main task is to keep everything logically consistent.
-In our later novels, especially Eden’s Shadow, scientific plausibility is a big concern.
+In later novels, especially Eden’s Shadow, scientific plausibility is a big concern.
 How fast could an alien population reclaim the land of our planet and convert it back to its native state.
 Biological laws limit this.
 And spacetime anomalies must be consistent with what modern science knows about the nature of space and time.

 Yet, it is interesting to note that there comes a point where it becomes difficult to distinguish between advanced technology (maybe from an alien culture) and magic.
 If the science behind the advanced technology is comprised of scientific laws and principles we have not yet discovered, we can never know if the ray that shoots out from the end of a walking stick is magic or just some development of future science.
 So, as long as all the other stuff in the story is plausible, this is an interesting overlap between fantasy and science fiction.